HigherOrderCO/Kind/DOCUMENTATION.md

 a `String`.

-Type-checking not only gives you a guarantee that your program won't runtime errors or segfault, but, since Formality has an expressive type-system, it can give you arbitrarily complex statical assurances about your program's behavior.
-In fact, Formality duals as a proof language, in the sense you can write and prove mathematical theorems using its type system.
+Type-checking not only gives you a guarantee that your program won't have runtime errors or segfault, but, since Formality has an expressive type-system, it can also give you arbitrarily complex statical assurances about your program's behavior.
+In fact, Formality can be used to write and prove mathematical theorems through its type system.
 For example, this proves `2 == 2`:

 ```haskell
 -- TwoIsTwo.fm